drupalprojects/mutual_credit/README.txt

 Now you can consider the architecture.
 This module attempts to be usable by default, but it's up to you how users will ultimately experience the site.
 The first level of architecture is in menus and blocks.
-For more ideas visit demo.communityforge.net
+For more ideas visit test1.communityforge.net or download the mc_custom module from http://marketplace.matslats.net/installing
-The cforge_custom installation profile which makes the demo module, is available on request.
-It is a work in progress.

-Basic customisation
+Customisation
+The site has been designed with classic LETS in mind.
+Have fun creating your own terminology on admin/marketplace.
-Upload your own a currency icon on admin/marketplace/currency Be creative with the transaction certificate node-transaction.tpl.php, and other tpl.php files in the themes directory.
+Be creative with the exchange certificate exchange.tpl.php Upload your own a currency icon
-Edit the views provided.
-Please contribute back if you do something good!
+Look at the theme functions provided and see if you can do better